 In Part Two of our late summer series, How the Sandwich Generation Does It All (by Not Doing All of It), we’re focusing on Empowerment.
 First, let’s review how we got here.
 The Sandwich Generation includes people mainly in their thirties and forties who are caring for both their kids and their aging loved ones.
 There is great potential for this to be an overwhelming and unsuccessful experience for everyone, but there are key things you can do to improve your success.
-Start with home care(link to part one blog), as well as empowerment and communication.
+Start with home care, as well as empowerment and communication.
 Be prepared to ask for help in each of these three elements.

 Empowerment in this context is asking for help within your support system.
 Your support system typically includes some, or all, of the following: